-If the member passes away prior to retirement, the alternate payee would receive a percent of the survivor benefits as of the date of divorce unless the alternate payee was already in payment.
-The percent of survivor benefits is determined when the order is drafted.
+If the member passes away prior to retirement, the alternate payee would receive a portion of the survivor benefits as of the date of divorce unless the alternate payee was already in payment.
+The portion of survivor benefits is determined when the order is drafted.

 If you have an approved QDRO on file and remarry, at your retirement you will still be allowed to use the joint and survivor or term certain options to provide continued benefits to your new spouse.